History of AMC Theatres in Timeline

 In 1985, AMC Theatres built its first multiplex overseas, the 10-screen multiplex at The Point, Milton Keynes in the United Kingdom.

-December 1988: AMC Pulled Out of UK Joint Venture
+December 1988: AMC Pulled out of the joint venture in the UK and Ireland

-1988: Kinepolis Brussels Opened
+1988: Kinepolis Brussels opened

 July 1994: AMC signs agreement with Sony to install SDDS